 7.1 Committee Membership

-a.
+7.1.a.
 Eligibility.
 No elected officer of the Council shall chair a Council standing committee.
-Council standing committees will be chaired by a Staff Council member.
+Council standing committees will be chaired by one or more Staff Council members.
 Unless specified otherwise, membership in any standing Council committee is open to any University staff member, regardless of Council membership.
 Unless specified otherwise, the Council may appoint any qualified University staff member in good standing, regardless of membership in the Council, to any University-wide committee to which it has been asked to appoint representatives.
 However, preference will be given to Staff Council members.
 With regard to University-wide committees, non-Staff Council committee members will have the same committee expectations and responsibilities as Staff Council members with regard to that committee.

 7.2 Standing Committees.
 The Council shall have the following standing committees:

-d.
+7.2.d.
 Communications.
 Responsible for all external communication, including releases to university media.
-This committee will also oversee the Staff Council website, distribute messages on the listserv, conduct the New Member Orientation, and work closely with other committees and the Staff Council Coordinator to distribute communications from Staff Council and the committees to the University campus community at large.
-In addition, the Committee shall work with Human Resources to identify new staff and make sure that all new staff members receive a signed “welcome” card and the Staff Council brochure.
+This committee will also administer the Staff Council online presence, assist with photographic and video records of staff council events, distribute messages on the listserv, and work closely with other committees and the Staff Council program manager to distribute communications from Staff Council and the committees to the University campus community at large.

-f.
+7.2.f.
 Cougar First Impressions.
 Responsible for planning and overseeing the annual Cougar First Impressions event, which will take place the first two days of the Fall semester.
-This Committee may include staff members who are not members of Staff Council.
 One Co-Chair must be a member of the Staff Council.
 First choice for the other CFI co-chair shall be a non-Staff Council member.
 If a suitable non-Staff Council member cannot be identified for this position, then a Staff Council member may be appointed for this position.

 7.3 Special Committees.
 The Staff Council President as needed may appoint ad hoc committees.

 7.4 Handbooks.
 All Committee Chairs shall maintain a committee handbook.
-The handbook shall be brought to the Staff Council Coordinator at the August meeting.
+The handbook shall be brought to the Staff Council Coordinator at the August meeting or be available online.